 I’d say I have a sauna around 340 days of the year.
 So not every single day, but pretty much.

-4. Tell us about sauna in Australia.
-Are you pretty much a Robinson Crusoe?
+Regarding sauna in Australia, are you pretty much a Robinson Crusoe?
 (On your own island)?

 Not quite, but almost.
 Australia is strange.
 Most people know what sauna is, and saunas aren’t uncommon in gyms, hotels, and resorts.
 But they also haven’t penetrated into the cultural consciousness.
 There are virtually ZERO public bathhouses in Australia exclusively focused on sauna and steam.
 We have swimming pools in every neighbourhood (and a great beach culture), but zero sauna culture.